ViscousTests/website/content/docs/how-to-fulfill.md

 Accomplishment feels satisfying.
 It:
  - Validates a personal physical capability (I can do this, and here is proof).
  - Demonstrates ability to peers.
- - Requires physical and mental focus/attention to achive.
+ - Requires physical and mental focus/attention to achieve.

 #### Magic Arena